emjimadhu/monorepify/README.md

 ## Directory Structure

 - `root`: Project root holds all the fies of the project
-    - `apps`: Holds client(VueJS) and server(NestJS) projects (You can add any client or server frameworks in here in addition or replace with existing ones.
+    - `apps`: Holds client(VueJS), client(AngularJS) and server(NestJS) projects (You can add any client or server frameworks in here in addition or replace with existing ones.
 See section `Add other frameworks` in `How To`)
         - `vue`: A Vue project created using vue-cli
+        - `angular`: A Angular project created using vue-cli
         - `nest`: A Nest project created using nest-cli
     - `libs`: Holds all the common codes you can share between projects
         - `shared`: A shared module for common code sharing across projects in this work space.